jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ### 4.3.1 Radio Operations
-The Radio Operations (`radio_ops`) interface exposes operations that are common to control 802.15.4 devices, to request their hardware capabilities information (i.e., MAC acceleration hardware) and to process the radio IRQ.
+The Radio Operations (`radio_ops`) interface exposes operations that are common to control 802.15.4 devices and to request their hardware capabilities information (i.e., MAC acceleration hardware)

 The interface defines a collection of mandatory functions:
 - Set the transceiver state
 - Set the PHY configuration (channel, tx power, etc)
 - Load and transmit a frame
 - Get device capabilities
-- Process IRQ

 The interface provides a collection of optional functions that may or may not be implemented, dependent on the hardware acceleration features of a device.